ForecastOS/investos/guides/off_the_shelf/constraint_models.md

 ### MaxLongTradeLeverageConstraint

-[MaxLongTradeLeverageConstraint](https://github.com/ForecastOS/investos/tree/v0.3.9/investos/portfolio/constraint_model/leverage_constraint.py) enforces a max on the leverage of the portfolio.
+[MaxLongTradeLeverageConstraint](https://github.com/ForecastOS/investos/tree/v0.3.9/investos/portfolio/constraint_model/leverage_constraint.py) enforces a max on the long leverage of the trade.

 Instantiate with the following arguments: